Learn how to structure, organize and theme your new Confluence instance with Refined.

 This is the fun part.
 With Refined out-of-the-box your site will look something like the following:

-Use the inbuilt theme editor to change the style and colors of your site.
+Use the built-in theme editor to change the style and colors of your site.
 Themes can be applied individually to spaces, categories and sites, or you can keep the same global theme across your site like Arctic Rim.

-Here is an example of how Arctic Rim built their product category home layout:
+Here’s how Arctic Rim built their product category home layout:

 - Work with the content modules in the layout editor to display the content users want to find first on site homes, category homes and space homes.

-- Use view permissions to define who can see what content on a site, category and layout content sections
+- Use view permissions to define who can see what content on a site, category and layout content sections.

-- Use text variables to automate personalized text
+- Use text variables to automate personalized text.